karstdiver/astropy-projects/README.md

 6. Look for INFO: and ERROR: messages in terminal.

 ## Notes
-- This program uses the "images" directory for all image files.
+- This program uses the "images" directory for image files (or tries to).

 ## Source Files
 - main.py - main program